Subhajit0210/Face-Mask-Detection-using-CNN/README.md

 * **Split:** Data is split into training and testing sets.
 * **Scale:** Pixel values are scaled to a range of 0-1.

+## CNN Model
+This project employs a Convolutional Neural Network (CNN) to classify images of people with and without masks.
+CNNs are particularly well-suited for image recognition tasks due to their ability to learn spatial hierarchies of features.
+**Model Architecture:**
+The CNN model consists of the following layers:
+* **Convolutional Layers:** These layers extract features from the input images using learnable filters.
+We use multiple convolutional layers with increasing filter sizes to capture both low-level and high-level features.
+* **Max Pooling Layers:** These layers downsample the feature maps, reducing their dimensionality and computational complexity.
+They also help to make the model more robust to variations in the input images.
+* **Flatten Layer:** This layer converts the multi-dimensional feature maps into a single vector, preparing them for input to the fully connected layers.
+* **Fully Connected Layers:** These layers perform the final classification based on the extracted features.
+We use two fully connected layers with ReLU activation functions, followed by a final output layer with a sigmoid activation function for binary classification (mask or no mask).